fedfioravanti/General_Assembly_Capstone/README.md

 The best performing model in the first stage was Gradient Boosting Classifier, which achieved a CV score of 0.7756, and Logistic Regression was second best with a CV score of 0.7619.

 After the initial model testing I further investigated both models using GridSearchCV.
-Gradient Boosting Classifier achieved the final CV score of 0.7805
+Gradient Boosting Classifier achieved the final CV score of 0.7805 and tended to overpredict the majority class.